 Steven De Gryze, Ph.D. - Science AdvisorSoil Science, GHG Quantification

 - Ecosystem scientist and software engineer, focusing on carbon and nitrogen cycling and greenhouse gas emissions from terrestrial systems at a regional scale.
 He has developed and used advanced ecosystem models to forecast carbon changes for the past 10 years.
 He completed his B.Sc. majoring in Bio-engineering Sciences, his M.Sc. in Environmental Technology (in collaboration with the Natural Resource and Ecology Laboratory at Colorado State University in Fort Collins and the University of Aberdeen in Scotland), and a second M.Sc. in Statistics and his PhD in soil conservation from the Catholic University of Leuven (Belgium).
-Steven is a recognized leader of methodology and protocol development at the project and jurisdictional level for REDD+ and has developed protocols for numerous market standards for low emission agriculture.
-Steven lead of the carbon analytics team at Terra Global and currently employed as a Scientific Software Engineer at The Climate Corporation.
+Mr. De Gryze is a recognized leader of methodology and protocol development at the project and jurisdictional level for REDD+ and has developed protocols for numerous market standards for low emission agriculture.
+Mr. De Gryze lead the carbon analytics team at Terra Global and is currently employed as a Senior Scientific Software Engineer at The Climate Corporation.

 Glenda Lee - Co-head Terra Latin AmericaForestry, FSC Certification